Hong Kong prosecutors add riot charges over legislature siege

 Over the last year, around 9,000 people have been arrested and more than 1,700 charged - at least 500 with rioting.

-Many of the city's most prominent pro-democracy figures, including those who advocate non-violence, are now facing a slew of prosecutions.
+Many of the city's most prominent protesters, including those who advocate non-violence, are now facing a slew of prosecutions.

-Leaders of previous pro-democracy protest movements in Hong Kong have also been jailed.
+Leaders of previous protest movements in Hong Kong have also been jailed.

 The city's government has said prosecutors must pursue any breach of the law.